frankshearar/Home/Centrally-managing-NuGet-packages.md

 Lock file is generated if CPVMF is present (and lock file is not disabled) using any command that modifies the CPVMF eg. install/update of packages or restore with `--update-lock-file` option.
 Lock file is always generated for the packages mentioned in the CPVMF.

 #### How does `restore` work?
-A normal restore on a project just looks at the lock file for the full closure and generates the assets file (obj/ for the project based on the `PackageReference`s in the project.
+A normal restore on a project just looks at the lock file for the full closure and generates the assets file (`obj/project.assets.json`) for the project based on the `PackageReference`s in the project.
 It does not recompute the dependencies or tries to get get the full closure every time.
 For a project with other project references, it gets all the `PackageReference`s across the full project reference closure and generates the assets file based on the closure in the lock file.

+#### Where are `PrivateAssets`/`ExcludeAssets`/`IncludeAssets` defined?
+These can be defined in the CPVMF but overridden in the project file.

+#### How does restore NoOp work i.e. when does NuGet try to actually restore or choose not to restore?
+The current logic is used except that the package versions are referenced from the CPVMF.
+In future, we can look to optimize the NoOp restore but is `Out of Scope` for this spec.

 #### I consume the same project in different solutions.
 How do I want to use the central package version management file in one and not the other?
 This will require the `PackageReference` nodes to have the version info but ignore it in the solution where central package version management file is used.
 This may be achieved by a MSBuild property `RetainPackageReferenceVersions`